breandan/kotlingrad/README.md

 }
 ```

 Here, we specify a recursive type bound using a method known as [F-bounded quantification](http://staff.ustc.edu.cn/~xyfeng/teaching/FOPL/lectureNotes/CookFBound89.pdf) to ensure that operations return the concrete type variable `T`, rather than something more abstract like `Group`.
-Imagine a class `Fun` which has implemented `Group`.
+Imagine a class `Fun` that has implemented `Group`.
 It can be used as follows:

 ```kotlin
 fun <T: Group<T>> cubed(t: T): T = t * t * t